-Salvia pomifera, or “apple-bearing sage” grows as an evergreen Shrub up to one meter (3 feet 3 inches) by one meter wide.
+Salvia pomifera, or “apple-bearing sage” grows as an evergreen shrub up to one meter (3 feet 3 inches)high by one meter wide.

 Although not hardy in colder climes, in Greece it survives all year round and is in flower from May to July.
 The leaves, like all others in the sage family, have a strong odor and flavor, resembling lavender and common sage.
 When dried, they have a host of culinary uses, including in flavoring meats and other savory dishes.

 Salvia pomifera is used as an adulterant of sage as a commercial food flavoring; of course, this being Greece, an infusion of the herb is also used to make a tea.
 Very fragrant, it is just another of the almost endless array of teas that are used in Greece for medicinal purposes.